fczuardi/chromebook-notes/crouton/apps.md

 ### the boring / bloated way (use xiwi and the chrome extension)

-Another way that allows a chroot x session inside an Ash window in the host (gives you exposê keyboard button support).
+Another way that allows a chroot x session inside an Ash window in the host (gives you exposÃª keyboard button support).

 - xiwi-app branch https://github.com/dnschneid/crouton/tree/xiwi-app
     - if inside chroot use ```xiwi xterm```